 <td>Internet Relay Chat (IRC)</td>

-IRC a direct line to our most knowledgeable Docker users; we have
+IRC is a direct line to our most knowledgeable Docker users; we have

 both the <code>#docker</code> and <code>#docker-dev</code> group on